 100th days of school poster ideas may seem silly unless you have a child in school.
 The 100th day of school is often celebrated in many schools.
 This is a big deal and not just for my sons, but every grade since he was in in Kindergarten.
 My son was tasked with the homework to glue 100 of something to a poster board and bring it to school for show and tell.

 Honestly, I had never heard of this until my son was in school and it’s usually only celebrated in the lower grades.
 Why is it the 100th day and not the 50th or 150th?
 I went to the internet and searched “who started the 100th day of school celebration?”
 (This was never a thing when I was a kid!)
 Although I couldn’t verify who was the one who began this fun celebration, I can tell you some of the theories on it

-According to About Parenting, the 100th day of school is well celebrated since teachers use it as a means to group “tens” equaling up to 100.
+According to About Parenting, the 100th day school is well celebrated for teachers use it as a means to group “tens” equaling up to 100.
 A mathematical celebration if you will.
 Putting together a 100 piece puzzle.
 Counting the number of days up to 100.
 Counting by 1s, 2s, 5s and 10s.
 Remember when the number 100 was a big number?
 The 100 day celebration seems to be enjoyed mostly by the lower grades such as K through 2nd.